 Personal Bond or Personal Recognizance Bond is the Goal

-A court can order a number of bail or bond conditions relating to domestic violence or domestic assault allegations that are unpleasant, burdensome and expensive.
-Possible bond condition may include: no contact with the complaining witness; no contact with your children, no contact with a marital residence or other property (even if the Defendant is the owner or leaser of the residence); tether (satellite, GPS or alcohol); substance abuse testing; substance abuse counseling; monitoring by pretrial services or probation; inability to possess a firearm or dangerous weapon (an oftentimes an order requiring the defendant to surrender firearms to the local police for destruction), domestic violence therapy, anger management counseling, and much more.
+A court can order a number of bail or bond conditions relating to domestic violence or domestic assault allegations that are unpleasant, burdensome, and expensive.
+The possible bond conditions may include, no contact with the complaining witness; no contact with your children, no contact with a marital residence or other property (even if the Defendant is the owner or leaser of the residence); tether (satellite, GPS or alcohol); substance abuse testing; substance abuse counseling; monitoring by pretrial services or probation; inability to possess a firearm or dangerous weapon (an oftentimes an order requiring the defendant to surrender firearms to the local police for destruction), domestic violence therapy, anger management counseling, and much more.
 A retained lawyer can help you get a personal bond.
 A personal bond is a bond where no money is posted and there is only a promise of the defendant to appear in court and abide by bond conditions.

 Domestic Violence Probation Conditions

-The Court can also order burdensome probationary conditions upon a Defendant convicted of a domestic violence or domestic assault-related offense such as (but not limited to): no contact with the complaining witness; cannot go to the residence of the complaining witness (even if the Defendant is the owner or leaser of the residence); tether; domestic violence counseling; anger management counseling; substance abuse testing; substance abuse counseling; community service; monitoring by probation; house arrest, payment of fines and costs; inability to possess a firearm or dangerous weapon, and much more.
+The Court can also order burdensome probationary conditions when a defendant is convicted of domestic violence or domestic assault-related offense such as (but not limited to): no contact with the complaining witness; cannot go to the residence of the complaining witness (even if the Defendant is the owner or leaser of the residence); tether; domestic violence counseling; anger management counseling; substance abuse testing; substance abuse counseling; community service; monitoring by probation; house arrest, payment of fines and costs; inability to possess a firearm or dangerous weapon, and much more.
 The maximum term of probation for misdemeanor domestic violence is two years and the maximum for a felony charge is five years.
-The longest sentences and most stringent probations are often given in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County and throughout Southeastern Michigan.
+The longest sentences and most stringent probations are often given in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, and throughout Southeastern Michigan.

 We Can Help You

-An individual accused of a domestic violence related offense should hire an experienced criminal defense attorney immediately to assist him or her.
+An individual accused of a domestic violence-related offense should hire an experienced criminal defense attorney immediately to assist him or her.
 As noted, the consequences of such a conviction can affect that person’s freedom, reputation, employment, and relationship with his or her family and children.

-If you are accused of domestic assault or charged with a domestic violence-related offense, please do not hesitate to call one of the most experienced, zealous Michigan domestic violence attorneys with LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
-We will find a way to help you!
+If you are accused of domestic assault or charged with a domestic violence-related offense, please do not hesitate to call one of the most experienced, zealous Michigan domestic violence attorneys with LEWIS & DICKSTEIN, P.L.L.C.